Aghajari/XmlByPass/README.md

 <tag android:id="@+id/myText" android:value="live;attr=text;Hello World!"/>
 ```

-- `android:id` name specifies the name of the variable
+- `android:id` specifies the name of the variable
 - `android:value` starts with `live;` so **XmlByPass** can undrestand this tag will be a LiveData
 - `attr=text` means the target attribute is setText(String)
 - `Hello World!` is the initial value of variable